Tenor Adapter

 AuthorizationAdapter is a separate standalone Bundler3 adapter for granting or revoking long-lived authorizations from inside a bundle.
 Use it as part of a one-shot setup bundle so users don't need separate out-of-bundle approval transactions.

-It exposes four passthroughs, all called on the initiator's behalf:
+It exposes three passthroughs, all called on the initiator's behalf:

-- midnightSetIsAuthorized: Authorize another contract on Morpho Midnight (e.g. a callback or the Tenor Adapter).
+- midnightSetIsAuthorized: Authorize another contract on Morpho Midnight (e.g. a callback, the Tenor Adapter, or a ratifier such as the Migration Ratifier).
+Ratifiers reuse Midnight's native

-IntentSettler(e.g. the Migration Intent Ratifier). - setterRatifierSetIsRootRatified: Ratify (or un-ratify) an offer-tree root on a Midnight setter ratifier.
+isAuthorizedmap, so the same call is what opts a user into a ratifier. - setterRatifierSetIsRootRatified: Ratify (or un-ratify) an offer-tree root on a Midnight setter ratifier.

 - ecrecoverRatifierCancelRoot: Cancel a previously-signed offer-tree root on a Midnight ecrecover ratifier.